All Episodes

 Everybody that believes in it, everybody that understands that that's the way to get power in government right now, they need to be gone.

-I don't mean killed, I just mean gone.
+I just mean gone.

-Uh this idea, this ideology needs to die, and it feels like we're close to that.
+This idea, this ideology needs to die, and it feels like we're close to that.

-I think the reason that we're close, I was talking about this today.
+I was talking about this today.

-Look, we live at least I would say throughout most of my life, you live at the greatest point in human history.
+Look, we live at, at least I would say throughout most of my life, you live at the greatest point in human history.

-But then you go, but but do we?
+But then you go, but do we?

 Because progressivism truly is a violation of natural law and the human condition.